university-of-york/uoy-config-funnelback-courses/README.md

 You will need to copy the code from the matching file in Source Control to overwrite the file, and then click **Save**.

 Test that the file is working by running an example search, then when you are satisfied return to the config list and click **Publish** to publish that file to Live.
-## API Specification
-The [latest version of the API specification](https://university-of-york.github.io/uoy-config-funnelback-courses) is published and kept up-to-date automatically.

-It is defined using the [OpenAPI specification](https://swagger.io/docs/specification/about/) and is served as a static site using a distribution of [Swagger-UI](https://github.com/swagger-api/swagger-ui/tree/master/dist).

 ## The Swagger UI